ChristopherLlewellyn/castle-run/README.md

 To play, download the 'Castle Run' folder and run 'My Game.exe'

 Make sure the game is not zipped, else it will not run. :)

+Source code can be found in Assets -> Scripts